 Most children who get all their shots will be protected during childhood.
-There are several types of the vaccine, but the newer form is the DTaP.
+There are many types of the vaccine, but the newer form is the DTaP.
 The DTaP vaccine is less likely to cause reactions than earlier types given.

 The CDC advises that children need 5 DTaP shots at these ages:

 - Shot 4 between ages 15 months and 18 months